sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

    ![](./images/cipdemo/ace-mq-console-details.jpg)

 ## Steps to make MQSC changes robust
-Adding MQ configuration (MQSC commands) into a pod, to create artefacts at deployment time, is the recommended method.
+Following "cattle not pets" paradigm, you should create artefacts inside the Queue Manager at deployment time, using MQSC command stored inside a Secret.
-1. Generate a completely new Secret (as you did for Event Streams).
+1. Generate a  new Secret for MQ (as you did earlier for Event Streams).
- - On Developer Machine, duplicate the directory **…/generateSecret** to **…/generateSecretformq**
+ - On the Developer Machine, duplicate the directory **…/generateSecret** to **…/generateSecretformq**
  - Inside the new directory, delete the following:
     - **serverconf.yaml**
     - **setdbparms.txt**
  - Leave the **truststorePassword.txt** file, to enable the `generatesecret.sh` command to work.
- - Inside the new directory, edit the **mqsi.txt** file, to remove all existing MQSC commands and write new MQSC commands to achieve the following (use your own sklls and the MQ Knowledge Center !!!):
+ - Inside the new directory, edit the **mqsi.txt** file, to remove all existing MQSC commands and write new MQSC commands to achieve the following (use your own skills and the MQ Knowledge Center !!!):
     - Alter the Queue Manager properties, to specify that CHLAUTH is **disabled**
     - Define a new local queue called **NEWORDER.MQ**
     - Define a new Server-Connection channel called **ACE.TO.mq**.
 For MCAUserID, specify **mqm**.